Our Verdict

 Pureeing

-The three different tests used to score each product include our nut butter test, a pureed tomato soup test, and the third test to see if the blender could actually heat the soup.
+The three different tests used to score each product include our nut butter test, a pureed tomato soup test, and a third test to see if the blender could actually heat the soup.

 The Hurricane did extremely well in our nut butter test, creating a nice and creamy spread after about 8 minutes of blending.
-We used a pound of almonds and honey roasted peanuts, as well as some oil for our recipe.
 This blender also made quick work of our tomato soup, creating a silky-smooth soup that poured right through our sieve.

 The Hurricane heated up the soup more than enough, ending at 150°F after 6 minutes of blending.